wallyatgithub/h2loadrunner/README.md

 # h2loadrunner is an HTTP and HTTP2 benchmarking / load testing / performance testing tool
   h2loadrunner is a benchmarking tool supporting both HTTP 1.x and HTTP2.

-  h2loadrunner was initially forked from h2load utility of nghttp2 project, with a lof of powerful new features added.
+  h2loadrunner was initially created from h2load utility of the nghttp2 project.

+  Post that, a lot of powerful new features have been added, and the framework is also re-designed, to make it a powerful, performant, cross platform load test tool.

-  Unlike h2load, h2loadrunner is built on Boost ASIO, instead of Libev, for best performance while with best portibility.
+  Now, unlike h2load, h2loadrunner is based on Boost ASIO instead of Libev, for best performance while with best portibility.

-  Libev support is still present in h2loadrunner, yet depricated, and might be completely removed in near future.
+  The legacy Libev support is still present in h2loadrunner, yet depricated, and might be removed in near future, as Libev is not functioning well on Windows.

-  Here are the powerful new features supported by h2loadrunner while not present in h2load:
+  Talking about the powerful new features of h2loadrunner, here are the powerful new features supported by h2loadrunner, while not present in h2load:

   1. Variable support in URI and message body.